jmfurlott/opengl-network-model/README.md

 Android

+12/21/2012
+-zoom working based on an invisible toggle in the lower right hand corner -awkward; doesn't want to work 100% of the time. switches back to rotations - weird
+-TODO: implement as a menu button or a visible button at least.
+I think its due
+	to the toggle being based off coordinates in space ( quick and dirty right now)
+-TODO: create more natural zoom.  zth zoom is okay but kinda weird

 12/20/2012
 -basics of touch control implemented; reads in an mAngle based on x y coordinates -still having trouble with the camera; it will center right